Tnail1994/StoryGameApi/docs/documentation.md

 - Find an approach to storing data, such as local storage.
 - prevent unauthorised users from accessing story pages, e.g. as interceptors

+Following user stories could be created:

+**#1 As a player, I cannot add a sentence if the last sentence has already been set by me**

+Criteria:

+- The system should prevent a player from adding a sentence if the last sentence in the story has already been added by that player.
+- The system should provide a clear indication to the player that they cannot add a sentence.

+**#2 As a player, I want to be able to log in to the system**

+Criteria:

+- The system should have a login page where users can enter their username and password.
+- The system should authenticate the user and provide an authorization token.
+- The authorization token should be stored, such as in local storage.

+**#3 As an authorized player, I want to be able to view and contribute to stories**

+**#4 As a player, I want my contributions to be associated with my account**

+Not all resulting user stories are mentioned here.
+There will be other upcoming tasks as mentioned above, such as Tls and some security aspects.

-### Story #7: As a player, I want to see all the games in which I have contributed a sentence
+### New Feature #2: As a player, I want to see all the games in which I have contributed a sentence

-Depending on if user story #6 is implemented, then the relationship between users and added sentences to stories is already added.
+Depending on if new feature #1 is implemented, then the relationship between users and added sentences to stories is already added.
 The further tasks would be to extend the `StoryController` to return this data via get method.

-### Story #8: As a player, I would like to be notified when a story is completed
+### New Feature #3: As a player, I would like to be notified when a story is completed

-This story creates entirely new tasks.
+This features creates entirely new tasks.
 Things like:
 - Give the user the ability to mark up / subscribe to any story he wants
 - Then there should be a user and auth handling like in story #6
 - Create a relationship between the user and these marked stories
 - Extend `StoryService` to return the marked stories to the user via a get method
+- Maybe rethink or abstract the `Story` into a general `Item`.

 It is possible to create other tasks here.
 One that still needs to be mentioned is the actual notification.
 How (email, push, etc.) does the user want to be notified?
 The Observer pattern could answer this question from an architectural point of view.

-## Conclusion